RCA's Amazing AR-88 Series of Receivers

 unloaded B+ on your AR-88 series receiver before deciding to use the

 If you operate CW only, then the easiest solution is to use an electronic T-R switch to protect the receiver's input.
 These devices were originally developed for "break-in" keying which actually allowed you to keep the receiver operating while you were transmitting CW.
 You could actually hear some signals in between your sending (unless you sent fast CW in which case you had to pause between sentences for "break-in" stations.)
 The electronic T-R switch can be used on AM but it has so many disadvantages that most of the potential users become frustrated with the incessant feedback and end up using the "TRANS" position for full muting.
-The following simple modification will provide the AM operator an easy way to remotely mute his AR-88 receiver.
+The following simple modification will provide the AM operator an easy and reversible way to remotely mute his AR-88 receiver.

 Muting Mod - All versions of the AR-88 have an AVC